What are the Symptoms of Achilles Tendonitis?

 - Pain – aching, stiffness, soreness, or tenderness – within the tendon.
 It can occur anywhere along the tendon’s path, from the tendon’s attachment on the heel bone to the region below your calf muscle.
 The pain can worsen with increased activity.

 - Intense pain or tenderness when sides of the tendons are squeezed

 - Enlargement of the tendon or development of nodules in the area where the tissue is damaged when the condition progresses to degeneration.

 Diagnosis and Treatment of Achilles Tendonitis

-Before administering treatment, a physician must first ascertain that you’re suffering from Achilles tendinitis through a systematic diagnostic procedure.
+Before administering treatment, a physician must first ascertain that you’re suffering from Achilles tendonitis through a systematic diagnostic procedure.
 The physician will examine your foot and ankle and evaluate the tendon’s range of motion and condition.
 In some cases, the physician will use an x-ray or other imaging modalities to assess your Achilles tendon’s condition further.
-It is advisable to perform a proper diagnosis to not mistake the disorder for a sprained ankle.
+It is advisable to perform a proper diagnosis to not mistake the disorder for a sprained ankle or other conditions.

 The treatment of Achilles tendonitis can vary depending on the degree of damage to the tendon or how long you’ve had the condition.
 In its early stages, a doctor may recommend any of the following options:

 Apply a bag of ice over a thin towel to the affected area for about 20 minutes of each waking hour to reduce swelling resulting from inflammation.
 Avoid putting ice directly against the skin.

 It involves using a removable walking boot or cast to reduce forces through the Achilles tendon to promote healing.

 Anti-inflammatory drugs like ibuprofen may help reduce the pain and inflammation in the early stages of Achilles tendonitis.